Calinou/GDevelop-website/README.md

 ### Workflow

-To update index.html with bower dependencies, compile stylesheets and javascript files, launch grunt:
+To update main.html with bower dependencies, compile stylesheets and javascript files, launch grunt:

     grunt

 A grunt *watch* task is available that monitor any changes to the .js or .scss files:

     grunt watch

+Simply open main.html to see the website.
+Language redirections is handled by index.php (require that you access to this file using a PHP server)

 ## License